East Ruston: Notable residents

-In Popular Culture
+In popular culture

-East Runton is named as Abe Slaney's hiding place in Sir Arthur Conan Doyle's Sherlock Holmes story, The Adventure of the Dancing Men.
+East Ruston is named as Abe Slaney's hiding place in Sir Arthur Conan Doyle's Sherlock Holmes story, The Adventure of the Dancing Men.

+Governance

+East Ruston is part of the electoral ward of Happisburgh for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

-War Memorial
+War memorial

-East Ruston's war memorial takes the form of a short stone plinth topped with a Celtic cross, located in St. Mary's Churchyard.
+East Ruston War Memorial is a short stone plinth topped with a Celtic cross in St. Mary's Churchyard.
 It lists the following names for the First World War: